wultra/powerauth-crypto/docs/Basic-definitions.md

 ### ECDSA Signatures

-An algorithm for elliptic curve based signatures, uses SHA-384 hash algorithm and P-384 EC curve.
+An algorithm for elliptic curve based signatures, uses SHA-384 hash algorithm and P-384 elliptic curve.
 It defines the following operations:

 #### Data Signing